 New York, which is often referred to as New York City, is the most densely populated major city in the United States and is known as one of the world’s most populous megacities.
 It is renowned for being a cultural, financial, and media capital of the world, and is a rich hub for entertainment, commerce, technology, tourism, art, fashion, sports, and much more.

-If you are interested in taking your e-bike on a trip to New York, this article will answer all your questions!
+If you are interested in exploring New York by electric bike, this article will answer all your questions!

 E-biking rules in New York City

 As of November 2020, Class 1, 2, and 3 e-bikes are permitted in New York.
 Here are the specifications your e-bike must meet to ride on the city’s bikes lanes and streets:

 - E-bike must not exceed 20 mph (25 mph for Class 3)

 - Riders must be 16 or older to operate

 - Riders are strongly encouraged to wear a helmet for Class 1 and 2 e-bikes and are required by law to wear one for Class 3 e-bikes